 When you grow your own coconuts at home, you’ll save time and money and have a fresh, healthful snack, right in your backyard.
 A snack that’s delicious when eaten raw or added to your favorite recipes.

-Coconut Palms are tough, low-maintenance trees that have a high heat and drought tolerance and wind resistance.
-Good looks and essential strength?
-Check.
-They will also grow indoors without making a fuss in low-light conditions.
 All you have to do is plant your tree and enjoy your fresh coconuts.
 Order a few of your own today!

 Planting & Care

 1. Planting: First, select an area with well-drained soil and proper sunlight (about 4 to 8 hours of direct sunlight daily).

 Dig your hole 2 to 3 times the width and slightly shallower than the root ball.
 Hold the tree straight as you begin to backfill the site, tamping down the soil as you go.